Medically reviewed by Drugs.com. Last updated on March 5, 2021.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position.
 Getting up slowly may help.
 If this problem continues or gets worse, check with your doctor.

 This medicine may cause post-injection delirium/sedation syndrome.
-Tell your doctor right away if you have the following symptoms: convulsions (seizures), dizziness, drowsiness, sleepiness, or confusion as to time, place, or person after receiving the injection.
+Tell your doctor right away if you have dizziness, drowsiness, sleepiness, seizures, or confusion as to time, place, or person after receiving the injection.

 This medicine can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.